alpaka-group/llama/documentation/pages/user/views.rst

-If the naming in the datum domain is not important, may change (e.g. with the same algorithm working in the RGB or CYK colour space) or is not available at all (e.g. for a :cpp:`DatumArray`) or if the algorithm wants to iterate over the datum domain (at compile time of course), also an adressing with the coordinate inside the tree is possible like this:
+If the naming in the datum domain is not important, may change (e.g. with the same algorithm working in the RGB or CYK colour space) or is not available at all (e.g. for :cpp:`DatumArray`) or if the algorithm wants to iterate over the datum domain (at compile time of course), also an adressing with the coordinate inside the tree is possible like this: